-)-- Tony Babarino (Real Estate Agent, Podcast Host, and Influencer) goes live on social media video in the Orange County Real Estate Podcast to interview business owner/instructor Nikki Marvin who owns two businesses: Atomic Ballroom and Atomic Skate Exchange, in Irvine, CA, helping to raise money to keep her business open, pay instructors, staff, via GoFundMe donations because COVID-19's financial impact on her business.
-Livestream video is scheduled on Facebook & YouTube for the Orange County Real Estate Podcast on Jan.
+COVID-19 impacted a dance studio and retail roller-skates owner in Irvine, CA. Tony Babarino (Real Estate Agent and Podcast Host) goes live on social media video in the Orange County Real Estate Podcast to interview business owner Nikki Marvin of Atomic Ballroom & Atomic Skate Exchange to help raise money to keep the business open, pay instructors, staff, via their GoFundMe donations.
+Livestream scheduled on Facebook & YouTube at orangecountyrealestatepodcast.com Jan.
 23 at 11:30am.

 The host of Orange County Real Estate Podcast, Tony Babarino, a full-time real estate agent with Re/Max Premier Realty in Irvine, CA (Orange County) will have Nikki on his show January 23 at 11:30 am in a livestream video format on concurrently Facebook and YouTube to share with the audience the story on how Nikki and her husband Shesha are dealing with COVID-19 and keeping their instructors employed.
 Included will be testimony from several of their clients who share their feelings, thoughts, and hopes for their business and are looking eagerly forward to getting back into the studio to dance, socialize, and skate.